Thomas Otway: Writing career

+Otway was a prolific verse dramatist, writing in both rhyming couplets and blank verse.
 In 1675 Thomas Betterton produced Otway's first play, Alcibiades at the Dorset Garden Theatre, where all but one of his plays would eventually be produced.
 It is a tragedy, written in heroic verse, saved from absolute failure only by the actors.
 Elizabeth Barry took the part of Draxilla, and her lover, John Wilmot, 2nd Earl of Rochester, recommended Otway to the Duke of York (later King James II).
 He made a great improvement in Don Carlos, Prince of Spain (licensed 15 June 1676).
 The material for this rhymed tragedy came from the novel of the same name, written in 1672 by the Abbé de Saint-Real, the source from which Friedrich Schiller also drew his tragedy of Don Carlos.
 In it the two characters familiar throughout his plays make their appearance.
 Don Carlos is the impetuous, unstable youth, who seems to be drawn from Otway himself, while the queen's part is the gentle pathetic character repeated in his more celebrated heroines, Monimia and Belvidera.
 It got more money, says John Downes (Roscius Anglicanus, 1708) of this play, than any preceding modern tragedy.

 In 1677 Betterton produced two adaptations from the French by Otway, Titus and Berenice (from Racine's Bérénice), and The Cheats of Scapin (from Molière's Scapin the Schemer).
 These were printed together, with a dedication to Rochester.
 In 1678 he produced an original comedy, Friendship in Fashion, which was very successful.